segunofe/TerraformStartHere/README.md

 touch main.tf variable.tf
 ```

-Step 4: Use AWS Hashicorp Documentation to build your .tf files.
+**Step 4**: Use AWS Hashicorp Documentation to build your .tf files.
 Use the main.tf file of this repo.

-Step 5: Run terraform commands
+**Step 5**: Run terraform commands

 ```
 terraform init